Transcendental Brauer-Manin obstructions on singular K3 surfaces: Introduction

 The Brauer group of $X/k$ is denoted by $\Br (X)$ and its algebraic part $\ker(\Br( X) \to \Br( \bar{X}))$ is denoted by $\Br_1(X)$.
 The quotient $\Br(X)/\Br_1(X)$ is called the transcendental part of $\Br(X)$, or the transcendental Brauer group of $X$.

 For an elliptic curve $E/k$ we denote by $\End\bar{E}$ the full ring of endomorphisms defined over $\bar{k}$.

 \begin{ack} We are grateful to David Kurniadi Angdinata, Tudor Ciurca, Netan Dogra, Jack Shotton, Alexei Skorobogatov and Alex Torzewski for useful discussions.
+We thank the anonymous reviewers for their thorough reading of an earlier draft of this paper and for many insightful comments and suggestions that have significantly improved it, including pointing out an error in a previous version of Theorem~\ref{thm:Br1}.
 Mohamed Alaa Tawfik was supported by a University of Reading International Research Studentship and a King's College London Faculty of Natural, Mathematical and Engineering Sciences Studentship.
 Rachel Newton was supported by EPSRC grant EP/S004696/1 and EP/S004696/2, and UKRI Future Leaders Fellowship MR/T041609/1 and MR/T041609/2. \end{ack}